vedanshnagori/sign_interpreter/README.md

 ## Model Architecture

-A custom CNN with the following:
-- 3 Convolutional layers + MaxPooling
-- Dropout layers to prevent overfitting
-- Dense layers with `softmax` activation
-- Final model exported as `.tflite` with quantization
+The model is a custom CNN designed specifically to recognize ASL alphabets from images.

+- It starts with **three convolutional layers** that help the model learn important patterns and features from the hand signs.
+- **MaxPooling layers** follow each convolution to reduce the image size and focus on the most useful information.
+- **Dropout layers** are added to avoid overfitting, so the model performs well even on new, unseen images.
+- After that, **dense (fully connected) layers** help in making the final decision, ending with a **softmax activation** to classify the image into one of the 26 letters.
+- Once trained, the model is converted into a **`.tflite` format with quantization**, making it smaller and faster—perfect for running on mobile devices.

 📈 **Accuracy Achieved**: ~96%